pippinbarr/cart253/topics/drawing/drawing-shapes.md

 }
 ```

-Save the file and run atom-live-server if you haven't already, then check in the browser for the result.
+Save the file and "Go Live"" if you haven't already, then check in the browser for the result.

 Now we can see the canvas because it has a grey background.
 You can see that it's 100x100 pixels, and that it's pressed up against the top left corner of the screen.